HA-work/CISC3140Project/README.md

 This files reads in the rank report that I created and makes use of the lines read feature to provide the car ranks.
 It stores this final ranking report in the folder sampleOutputs in a file called rankingReportFinal.csv

-The third and last AWK script is called lab1AWKmake.awk This file reads in from the rankingReportFinal.csv and the makeList.csv to find the top 3 cars of each make and outputs them to a file in sampleOutputs called bestMakes.csv
+The third and last AWK script is called lab1AWKmodel.awk This file reads in from the rankingReportFinal.csv and the makeList.csv to find the top 3 cars of each make and outputs them to a file in sampleOutputs called bestMakes.csv Should probably rename this one.

 The make file